derlin/semantic-modals/README.md

 - _positive, negative_ : the text of the negative/positive buttons.
 If not present, the button won't appear,
 - _basic_ : true/false, if true, the result will be a small basic modal, as presented in the semantic-ui examples,
 - _inputs_ : an object which will be passed to the modal controller.
 It means you can use whatever you register in the inputs in your modal content, using `inputs.myVar` or `inputs.myFunc()`.
 But don't forget the modal is in an isolated scope,
-- _cancelable_ : true/false, false by default.
+- _cancelable_ : true/false, true by default.
 Whether or not clicking outside the modal closes it.

 ### Promise